State: South Carolina

 In South Carolina, if your child has a disability and you believe the assigned public school does not meet his or her needs, you can apply to the Exceptional Needs Children Fund and may be able to receive a scholarship toward private school.
 Additionally, the state offers a refundable educational credit program where parents may receive a tax credit for learning expenses for special needs students.

-Also, starting in 2024, low-income families will be able to apply to receive up to $6,000 of flexible education funding for private school tuition and other approved expenses through a new scholarship program.
+Starting 2024, low-income families can apply to receive up to $6,000 of flexible education funding for private school tuition and other approved expenses through a new scholarship program.
+Applications for the 2024-2025 school year are open and will close on March 15, 2024.
 You can learn if you are eligible to apply in our full explainer.

 Learn more at the South Carolina Catholic School Directory and Private School Review: South Carolina.